joonacode/toko-hijau/README.md

 ## About The Project

-Toko Hijau is a website where you can buy and sell anything online <a href="http://tokohijau.netlify.app/">View Demo</a>
+Toko Hijau is a website where you can buy and sell anything online <a href="http://tokohijau.netlify.app/" target="_blank">View Demo</a>

 ## Built With